bic4907/WebRTC-Broadcast-Recording/README.md

 ### Go compiling
 If you didn't install FFmpeg, you need to install your own version of FFmpeg binaries.
 On your command line, `ffmpeg` command should be available.
-FFmpeg is needed to recording your video and audio track as a MPEG4 media file.
+FFmpeg is needed to record your video and audio track as a MPEG4 media file.

 WIP